Open Positions: Post-doctoral Fellows and Research Engineers

 We are looking for post-doctoral fellows and research engineers in Computer Vision / Artificial Intelligence to join the development of our clinical prototypes aiming at monitoring patient and clinician safety during image-guided interventions.
 The project involves the perception of the Operating Room through a set of RGB-D cameras mounted on the ceiling as well as the recognition of surgical activities using both RGB-D and endoscopic videos.
 A better idea of our research can be obtained from the illustrative videos below:

-Deep Learning for the Analysis of Large Surgical Video Databases:
+Deep Learning for the Live Analysis of Endoscopic Procedures:

 The successful candidates will be responsible for the development of the demonstration prototypes and for their introduction to a hybrid operating room at IHU Strasbourg, a novel surgical institute with brand new facilities.
 Their main tasks will be to

-- develop new methods and integrate existing methods for person detection and tracking, human activity recognition and augmented reality
+- develop new methods and integrate existing methods for activity recognition/prediction in surgical videos, person detection/tracking, or augmented reality

 - improve the existing prototypes to meet real-time requirements